-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We provide water that is Assurance Rules (DWQA against the old Drinking R) 2022.
-Previous year Water Standards for Ne 2022 ew Z e current Drinking Water Quality 2-23 compliance was measured ealand (2005) Revised 2018 from 1 & from 1 January 2023 to 30 June safe to drink and hygienic to use which meets the drinking water standards.
-Water quality complies with the drinking water rules for (a) bacteria Target: Achieve Compliance Result: Not Achieved Previous year Result: Not Achieved 0 Treatment plants and distribution zones did not meet DWQAR Water quality complies with the drinking water rules for (b) protozoa Target: Achieve Compliance Result: Not Achieved Previous year Result: Not Achieved 0 monitoring and compliance rules due to sampling frequency and non-compliant results. financial year in: Water leakage includes real losses through lea ıks in worked reticulation system in a the network and apparent losses oes not include unauthorised We provide an efficient and effective water supply.
-We will Te Kūiti Target: ≤ 20% Result: 11% Previous year Result: Achieved 0 achieve this by undertaking activities such as water leakage detection and Mōkau Target: ≤ 5% Result:1.98% Previous year Result: Achieved 0 Percentage calculated using Minimal Night Flow which assumes that there is little maintaining the network of water pipes.
-Piopio Target: ≤5% Result: 1.01% Previous year Result: Achieved 0 consumption overnight, therefore remaining flow is attributed to water loss.
-Maniaiti / Benneydale Target: ≤ 8% Result: 1.87% Previous year Result: Achieved 0 We will respond within a reasonable The median attendance time^ for urgent call-outs, from the time that we received notification to the time that our service personnel reach the site.
-Target: ≤ 180 minutes (3hrs) Result: 18 mins Previous year 0 This is the median attendance time by our contractors for callouts to service requests. timeframe to issues with the water supply.
-The median resolution time^^ of urgent call- outs, from the time that we received notification to the time that our service Result: Achieved Target: ≤ 540 minutes (9 hrs) Result: 49 mins Previous year Result: Not Achieved AAA • This is the median resolution time by our contractors for callouts to service requests.
+YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We provide water November 2022.
+Compli ance has been meas and (2005) Revised 2 sured 2018 t es (DWQAR) came into effect 14 against the Old Drinking Water from 1 July 2022 to 31 December 30 June 2023. that is safe to drink and hygienic to use which meets the drinking water standards.
+Water quality complies with the drinking water rules for (a) bacteria Target: Achieve Compliance Result: Not Achieved Previous year Result: Not Achieved • Did not comply on technical criteria with Drinking Water Quality Assurance rules 2022.
+Water quality complies with the drinking water rules for (b) protozoa Target: Achieve Compliance Result: Not Achieved Previous year Result: Not Achieved • Did not comply on technical criteria with Drinking Water Quality Assurance rules 2022.
+Percentage of real water financial year in: loss from the Coun cil's n etworked reticulation system in a in the network and apparent losses does not include unauthorised We provide an efficient and effective water supply.
+We will Te Kuiti Target: ≤ 20% Result: 18.76% Previous year Result: Achieved \bigcirc achieve this by undertaking activities such as water leakage detection and Mokau Target: ≤ 5% Result:1.98% Previous year Result: Achieved \bigcirc Percentage calculated using Minimal Night Flow which assumes that there is little consumption maintaining the network of water pipes.
+Piopio Target: ≤5% Result: 1.01% Previous year Result: Achieved \bigcirc overnight, therefore remaining flow is attributed to water loss.
+Maniaiti / Benneydale Target: ≤ 8% Result: 1.87% Previous year Result: Achieved \bigcirc We will respond within a The median attendance time^ for urgent call-outs, from the time that we received notification to the time that our service personnel Target: ≤ 180 minutes (3hrs) Result: 18 mins • This is the median attendance time by our contractors for callouts to service requests. reasonable timeframe to issues with the reach the site.
+Previous year Result: Achieved water supply.
+The median resolution time^^ of urgent call- outs, from the time that we received notification to the time that our service personnel confirm the Target: ≤ 540 minutes (9 hrs) Result: 49 mins Previous year Result: Not Achieved • This is the median resolution time by our contractors for callouts to service requests.